South Park: Bigger, Longer & Uncut: Release

 The film's rating was lowered to R from an initial NC-17 following multiple appeals; some theaters stationed their ushers in front of their entrances to prevent underage patrons from sneaking into the film.

-Paramount Pictures and Warner Bros.
-Pictures (whose respective parent companies Viacom and Time Warner Entertainment via HBO formerly jointly owned Comedy Central) collaborated in distributing the film; Paramount released the film in the United States, while Warner Bros. distributed the film internationally.
+Paramount Pictures and Warner Bros. (whose respective parent companies Viacom and Time Warner Entertainment via HBO formerly jointly owned Comedy Central) collaborated in distributing the film; Paramount released the film in the United States, while Warner Bros. distributed the film internationally.

 The film was rated R for "pervasive vulgar language and crude sexual humor, and for some violent images" by the Motion Picture Association of America.
 The board's objections to the film were described in highly specific terms in private memos by Paramount executives.
 The MPAA initially insisted on the more prohibitive NC-17 rating.
 Of the six times the film was screened to the MPAA, it was designated NC-17 after five screenings, the last of which was two weeks before its scheduled release.
 A marketing agent from Paramount called Parker and Stone and explained that the studio "needed" an R. In response, Stone contacted executive producer Scott Rudin, who in turn called a Paramount executive and, in Stone's words, "freaked out on them".
 The film's rating was lowered to R the following day, with the original film intact.
 "The ratings board only cared about the dirty words; they're so confused and arbitrary," said Parker to The New York Times.
 "They didn't blink twice because of violence."
 During production of the film's trailer, the MPAA objected to certain words but found no issue with a scene in which soldiers are shot dead.
 "They had a problem with words, not bullets," he said.
 The MPAA gave Paramount specific notes for the film; in contrast, Parker and Stone's NC-17-rated Orgazmo, released in 1998 by Rogue Pictures, was not given any specifications on how to be acceptable for an R rating.
 One of these notes stated that if the script exceeded 400 swear words, the movie would be given an NC-17 rating.
 Parker and Stone responded to this by using 399.
 The duo attributed the R rating to the fact that Paramount and Warner Bros. are both members of the MPAA; the former denied these claims.
 In the United Kingdom, the film was given a 15 certificate by the British Board of Film Classification for "frequent coarse language and crude sexual references" with no edits made.
 In Australia, it was rated MA15+ (Mature accompanied for those under 15) by the Australian Classification Board.
 In Canada, the film received 18A and 14A certificates in most provinces, and a 13+ certificate in Quebec.